MiniZinc/libminizinc/docs/en/modelling.rst

 :mzn:`int`.

 We can use the same model to answer a number of different questions.
-The first question is: if I borrow $1000 at 4% and repay $260 per quarter, how much do I end up owing?
+The first question is: if I borrow $1000 at 4% quarterly interest and repay $260 per quarter, how much do I end up owing?
 This question is encoded by the data file :download:`loan1.dzn <examples/loan1.dzn>`.

 Since we wish to use real number variables and constraint we need to use a solver that supports this type of problem.
 While Gecode (the default solver in the MiniZinc bundled binary distribution) does support floating point variables, a mixed integer linear programming (MIP) solver may be better suited to this particular type of problem.
 The MiniZinc distribution contains such a solver.
-We can invoke it by selecting ``COIN-BC`` from the solver menu in the IDE (the triangle below the *Run* button), or on the command line using the command ``minizinc --solver cbc``:
+We can invoke it by selecting ``COIN-BC`` from the solver configuration menu in the IDE, or on the command line using the command ``minizinc --solver cbc``.
+Note: When solving this problem with the MiniZinc IDE, you will have to open the tab with the data file `loan1.dzn` and then click the Run button.
+If you just click Run in the original model file, the IDE won't know that any data is missing (since all inputs were declared :mzn:`var`), and not pop up the dialog for selecting a data file.

 .. code-block:: bash